ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

 Perform these steps on both control and worker nodes.

-- Disable system swap memory
+- Disable system swap memory.
+WHY???
     - `sudo swapoff -a`

-- Check system fstab file for any entries that will turn swap back on
+- Check system `fstab` file for any entries that will turn swap back on
     - `sudo cat /etc/fstab`

 - Install dependencies